 The area of space you want to purify will also inform your decision, Dr. Goudy says.

 As you can likely guess, the bigger the space, the larger the purifier you need (or you can get two smaller ones).
-A good place to get started and test your purifier is in your bedroom since it's where you spend the most time daily (hopefully 7 to 8 hours at night).
+A good place to get started and test your purifier is in your bedroom because it's where you spend the most time daily (hopefully 7 to 8 hours at night).

-"Most purifiers specify the space of the room that they cover; however, I would recommend starting with smaller ones placed just in the areas you spend the most time, as there are many other strategies to mitigate your response to allergens or irritants," Dr. Goudy says.
+"Most purifiers specify the space of the room that they cover; but, I would recommend starting with smaller ones placed just in the areas you spend the most time, as there are many other strategies to mitigate your response to allergens or irritants," Dr. Goudy says.

 Is this an emergency?
 If you are experiencing serious medical symptoms, please see the National Library of Medicine’s list of signs you need emergency medical attention or call 911.